CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_file_gateway.html.markdown

 * `bucket_name`:(string) Bucket name in the cloud storage service where the file is stored.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
+* `external_host`:(bool) Flag to specify if the requested file is served from an external host.
+An external host is a host other than the Intersight endpoint URL that resides outside of an endpoint device's local network.
+A download client (e.g. the Intersight Appliance device connector) should use this property to determine if a proxy is required to reach the host.
 * `file_size`:(int) Size of the file in bytes.
 FileSize maybe zero if the storage service does not report file size.
 * `file_time`:(string) File timestamp as reported by the cloud storage service.
 * `file_type`:(string) User defined file type supplied by the caller.